 REASONS AND MERITS OF OUTA’s CASE TO OPPOSE AND CHALLENGE E-TOLLING OF GAUTENG’S FREEWAYS

 SANRAL’s proposed plans to apply an electronic tolling (e-Toll) process to Gauteng Freeways has been labeled by OUTA is irrational, unreasonable and impractical.
 It was most certainly not planned with the best intentions for the public in mind.
-This became more evident as OUTA’s members engaged rather intensively since 2010 with SANRAL, after learning about their plans to “toll” the Gauteng motorists through a most elaborate system of gantries, systems and strategies.
+This became more evident as OUTA’s supporters engaged rather intensively since 2010 with SANRAL, after learning about their plans to “toll” the Gauteng motorists through a most elaborate system of gantries, systems and strategies.
 The more we engaged, the more we realized that this plan of SANRAL’s did not attract the necessary levels of engagement and planning that a process of this magnitude required.
 We also learned that SANRAL had taken on something far more complex than they could handle and that it was fraught with inefficiencies, was extremely costly and they ignored far simpler methods, which exist within Government policy to collect revenue for this project.

 BELOW ARE A NUMBER REASONS AND GROUNDS THAT WE, THE MEMBERS OF OUTA, OPPOSE THE TOLLING OF GFIP ROADS?

 1. E-tolling of GFIP is irrational and unreasonable.

 - Tolling Gauteng’s freeways is an unnecessary waste of billions of SA Tax payer’s money.
 We do realise the need to pay for the freeway improvements, but we expect to do so through efficient means to collect these “taxes”.